xfac11/Skillex/README.md

 - bodyparts

 Shows a list of available bodyparts
-- search QUERY
+- search QUERY --bodypart BODYPART

 Searches exercises with the QUERY and prints out their id and name.
 Uses partial search.
+Can use the optional --bodypart to only show exercises with this bodypart
 - stats

 Shows the current users global and bodyparts level and sleep streak